EGI-Federation/documentation/content/en/providers/operations-manuals/howto04_site_certification_manual_tests/_index.md

 sites should support), e.g.
 [EGI CentOS 7 image](https://appdb.egi.eu/store/vappliance/egi.centos.7)

-Check that the site is visible in to the AppDB "Availability and Usage" panel for the image.
+Check that the site is visible into the AppDB "Availability and Usage" panel for the image.
 If not, probably the site has not registered the FedCloud VO into their middleware (vmcatcher) or it did not properly configured the BDII provider script.